MobiSurvStd/MobiSurvStd/docs/src/format/trips.md

   - `"education:declared"`: the person is studying at their usual study location
   - `"education:other"`: the person is studying at a different location
   - `"shopping:daily"`: the person is shopping for daily needs (e.g., bread, newspaper)
-  - `"shopping:weekly"`: the person is shopping for daily needs (e.g., groceries)
+  - `"shopping:weekly"`: the person is shopping for weekly needs (e.g., groceries)
   - `"shopping:specialized"`: the person is shopping for occasional needs (e.g., bookstore, clothing)
-  - `"shopping:mall"`: the person is doing shopping in a mall ("centre commercial")
-  - `"shopping:large_store"`: the person is doing shopping in a large store ("supermarché", "hypermarché")
-  - `"shopping:small_store"`: the person is doing shopping in a small store ("petit et moyen commerce")
-  - `"shopping:market"`: the person is doing shopping in a market ("marché")
+  - `"shopping:unspecified"`: the person is shopping for goods without further specification (daily, weekly, or specialized)
   - `"shopping:pickup"`: the person is picking up purchases from online shopping ("drive", "point relais")
   - `"shopping:no_purchase"`: the person is visiting a store without doing any purchase